-The RRTCs are the only academic centers of excellence designed to focus on both psychiatric rehabilitation and system-of-care research, and on the translation of that knowledge into practice through training, dissemination, and technical assistance.
+The RRTCs are the only academic centers of excellence designed to focus on psychiatric rehabilitation, community integration, and assetbuilding for people with serious mental health conditions, and on the translation of that knowledge into practice through training, dissemination, and technical assistance.
 They are one of the few centers of excellence designed not only to produce new knowledge, but also to fully include people with disabilities in all phases of inquiry and knowledge utilization.
 They play a major role in the development and evaluation of many of the country's leading models of community-based care including: supported employment, supported education, selfdirected care, self-help and peer support, wraparound services, and school-based mental health care.
-They respond to the call of the President's New Freedom Commission for greater availability and access to individualized care planning; peer support and self-help; vocational rehabilitation; family and person-centered services; service system integration; culturally competent care; and integration of health and mental health.
+They respond to the call of the President's New Freedom Commission for greater availability and access to individualized care planning; peer support and self-help; vocational rehabilitation; family and person-centered services; service system integration; strengths-based, culturally competent care; and integration of health and mental health.

-What Justifies Federal Spending on this Program
+What Justifies Federal Spending on this Program?

 In operation since 1978, the RRTC program is one of the federal government's longest running interagency agreements (IAG).
 As such, it makes excellent use of fiscal resources by sharing them between federal agencies.
 The Inter-agency Committee on Disability Research (ICDR) has called for increased coordination of research efforts across federal departments; the RRTC IAG between USDOE and CMHS/SAMHSA is a best-practice model for future inter-agency coordination efforts.
-This joint funding structure also ensures that the perspectives of mental health and rehabilitation/resiliency are fully integrated.
+This joint funding structure also ensures that the perspectives of health mental rehabilitation/resiliency are fully integrated.
 The RRTCs' training and education mission responds directly to the critical need for workforce development in frontline care, using evidence-based and promising practices.
 An investment in research at multiple levels allows the Centers to address prevention at primary, secondary, and tertiary levels.
-This is particularly evident in the child RRTCs' focus on improving and expanding school-based mental health programs, and addressing the needs of transition-aged youth with severe emotional disorders.
-It also is evident in the adult RRTCs' emphasis on promotion of health and wellness, and focus on illness self-management models that prevent relapse and promote symptom management.
+It also enables the Centers to make research-based recommendations not just for practice at the service delivery level, but also for implementation and policy organizational and systems levels. at the Additionally, the RRTCs' research agenda is consistent with a public health framework, with its emphasis on promotion of health and wellness, and focus on illness self-management models that prevent relapse and promote symptom management.